US FDA Grain-Free Diet Study is showing an increased risk for heart conditions in our pets.

 Nutritional counseling is a cornerstone of our animal hospital.
 In fact, many of our veterinarians, including Dr. Gutta, have taken special interest with focused knowledge and training in the field of nutrition.
 There is no denying the role that dietary interventions can play in improving the overall health of our pets and even in treating a range of diseases.
-So, we are privileged to serve as a credible resource in Jacksonville, FL, to dispel fact from fiction when it comes to the latest research on animal nutrition.
+We are privileged to serve as a credible resource in Jacksonville, FL, to dispel fact from fiction when it comes to the latest research on animal nutrition.
 Notably, in 2018, the US FDA issued an alert related to findings from its grain-free diet study.
 Understandably, this alert caused considerable concern among the pet-owning and animal care community.
 A few of the key findings from this study included:

 - The investigation was triggered by atypical cases of canine dilated cardiomyopathy (DCM) that were reported to the FDA among breeds not genetically predisposed to the disease, which often results in heart failure.

 - The administration’s Center for Veterinary Medicine Veterinary Laboratory Investigation and Response Network found that affected dogs consistently ate foods with ingredients such as peas, lentils, seeds, and their proteins, starches, and fibers as a primary nutritional source for months and years.
 Products labeled as “grain-free” are commonly formulated with significant levels of legumes and potatoes.